19 reasons to come to #FIGT2019 in Bangkok

 2. You can choose your learning adventure by picking which sessions you want to attend.

-Several days of incredible conversations!
+Three days of incredible conversations!
 There are many concurrent sessions across the days, showcasing so many stories.
 Get specific on your goals, then design your learning adventure.

 3. It’s for the global population, by the worldwide community.

 The FIGT board has unparalleled expertize in supporting people around the world.

 FIGT has been going on for 20+ years now.
 It is compelling and engaging.
 You will be welcomed by people who are genuinely glad to see you.